soebbing/SwagCustomSort/README.md

 > Higher versions may work either but were not tested.

 ## Description
-Do you want to comletely customize the sort order of the product listing?
+Do you want to completely customize the sort order of the product listing?

 Special promotion products or new products should always be displayed on top?